Understanding Hearing Tests and Audiograms

 An audiogram is not the only way to evaluate hearing.
 It only allows you to learn about the current condition of your hearing.
 To diagnose your hearing loss type or causes, you may benefit from one or more of the following:

-Doctors like an otolaryngologist (ENT) or audiologist will use these tests to determine how to help you.
-Usually, you will then receive a treatment proposal to solve the causes or choose a hearing aid which can greatly improve your ability to hear sounds and aid communication.
+Hearing care professionals will use these tests to determine how to help you.
+Usually, you will then receive a treatment proposal to solve the causes or choose a hearing aid, which can greatly improve your ability to hear sounds and aid communication.

 Summary

-If you have noticed that your hearing is weakening, we recommend you visit a professional (ENT or audiologist) who will evaluate your hearing with one of the described tests.
+If you have noticed that your hearing is declining, we recommend you visit a hearing care professional who will evaluate your hearing with one of the tests described above.

 Remember, taking care of your hearing is as important as taking care of any other body part.
 If you are having trouble hearing, get help immediately.
 The sooner a hearing problem is found, the sooner something can be done to help you so you can live a full and happy life.